RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Deut.md

 <sup>16</sup> The young lady’s father shall tell the elders, “I gave my daughter to this man as his wife, and he hates her.
 <sup>17</sup> Behold, he has accused her of shameful things, saying, ‘I didn’t find in your daughter the tokens of virginity;’ and yet these are the tokens of my daughter’s virginity.”
 They shall spread the cloth before the elders of the city.
 <sup>18</sup> The elders of that city shall take the man and chastise him.
-<sup>19</sup> <sup>b</sup>and give them to the father of the young lady, because he has given a bad name to a virgin of Israel.
+<sup>19</sup> They shall fine him one hundred shekels of silver,<sup>b</sup> and give them to the father of the young lady, because he has given a bad name to a virgin of Israel.
 She shall be his wife.
 He may not put her away all his days.

 <sup>20</sup> But if this thing is true, that the tokens of virginity were not found in the young lady,
 <sup>21</sup> then they shall bring out the young lady to the door of her father’s house, and the men of her city shall stone her to death with stones, because she has done folly in Israel, to play the prostitute in her father’s house.
 So you shall remove the evil from among you.